 Clarence White Jr. Fund for Photography Lecture Series

 The program hosts the Clarence White Jr. Fund for Photography Lecture Series dedicated to the leading artists and scholars in the field of photographic media.
 The series is an invaluable aspect of the curriculum with visitors conducting studio visits with graduate students.
-Past visiting artists include Geoffrey Batchen, Sadie Benning, Jim Campbell, Nancy Davenport, Moyra Davey, Liz Deschenes, Nan Goldin, Dan Graham, Frank Gohlke, Kahn/Selesnick, Craig Kalpakjian, Justine Kurland, Nicholas Muellner, Em Rooney, Clarissa Sligh, A.L.
+Past visiting artists include Geoffrey Batchen, Sadie Benning, Jim Campbell, Melissa Catanese, Nancy Davenport, Moyra Davey, Liz Deschenes, Nan Goldin, Dan Graham, Frank Gohlke, Kahn/Selesnick, Craig Kalpakjian, Justine Kurland, Nicholas Muellner, Ed Panar, Em Rooney, Clarissa Sligh, A.L.
 Steiner, Catherine Wagner, and Jo Ann Walters.

 Alternatives is a biennial juried exhibition organized by the graduate students of Ohio University’s MFA Photography and Integrated Media program in the School of Art + Design.
 Since its beginning in 1980, Alternatives has achieved national recognition for its leadership in forging new definitions in the medium by emphasizing the work of photographers in the conceptual forefront of the practice.
 The exhibition has hosted a distinguished roster of artist jurors including Carrie Mae Weems, Kelli Connell, Jason Reed, and Judy Natal.
-2, 3, 4: Dimensional Photographies, juried by Brittany Nelson, opens in January 2019.
+2, 3, 4: Dimensional Photographies, juried by Brittany Nelson, was presented in January 2019.

 The M.F.A. curriculum in Photography and Integrated Media links innovative studio practice to a rigorous foundation of intellectual inquiry.
 Special topics courses and graduate seminars reflect contemporary currents in photography and criticism within an interdisciplinary context.
 Here are some examples of graduate courses offered in recent years.